DownTheMatrix/100-days-of-code/log.md

 **Today's Progress**: Continuining with the JS course on Udemy, now currently busy with the control flow.
 I solved more than 10 problem sets about while and for loops.

 **Thoughts:** This is getting really exciting, I'm finally starting to see where all the theory was leading!

+### Day 15: 2018 February 7, Wednesday

+**Today's Progress**: After one short break, I resumed facing some JavaScript problem sets.
+In particular, I'm studying functions and regular expressions.
+My goal is to try to expand the given functions and make them more "user interactive".
+For example, I was given this function which returns "true" if a number is even, and "false" otherwise.
+Here it is:

+function isEven(num) {
+	if (num % 2 === 0) {
+		return true;
+	} else {
+		return false;
+	}
+}
+isEven(4);

+What I did was declaring a variable which stores the value input established by the user:

+var check = prompt(Number.num);
+function isEven(num) {
+	if (num % 2 === 0) {
+		return true;
+	} else {
+		return false;
+	}
+}
+isEven(check);

+**Thoughts:** I wanna practice more and more and go beyond the task expectations by making the functions user interactive/input sensitive.